capytaine/capytaine/docs/user_manual/tutorial.rst

     A degree of freedom (or dof) defines a small motion or a deformation of the floating body around its averaged position.
 It is stored as a vector at the center of each faces of the mesh.

-    ..
-Rigid-body dofs can be generated with the :code:`add_translation_dof` and :code:`add_rotation_dof` methods.
+    Degrees of freedom appears in two forms in the output datasets:
+    :code:`radiating_dof` denotes an actual motion of the body, whereas :code:`influenced_dof` denotes a component of a (generalized) force.
+    For example :code:`diffraction_force.sel(influenced_dof="Heave")` would denote the
+    :math:`z`-component of the vector of the diffraction force.

-.. note:: For mathematicians in the field of Galerkin Boundary Element Method, the concept
-    of degree of freedom might have a different meaning (a basis function of the Galerkin decomposition).
+    .. note:: For mathematicians in the field of Galerkin Boundary Element Method, the concept of degree of freedom might have a different meaning (a basis function of the Galerkin decomposition).
 Here, the degrees of freedom are the physical degrees of freedom of the floating body, typically the rigid body translations and rotations.

 :class:`~capytaine.bodies.FloatingBody`
     A :code:`FloatingBody` is simply the reunion of a :code:`Mesh` and some degrees of freedom.